slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Anything I cannot transform into something marvelous, I let go."
 -- Anais Nin*

+> *"Social media says: do everything, everywhere, all at once.
+Reality says: focus on doing one or two things extremely well, in one place, consistently, over a long period of time." (...)
+"You have a limited amount of fucks to give.
+Very few, in fact.
+And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you're going to get fucked."
+-- Mark Manson*

+> *"Don’t solve problems you don’t have."
+-- Sahil Lavingia*

+> *"A common mistake that builders make: optimizing a process that shouldn’t exist in the first place."
+-- Elon Musk*

 ### On productivity

 <!--
+> *"The greatest muscle you can build is urgency.
+Decrease the time between having an idea and getting it done.
+Everything changes."  -- Codie Sanchez*

 - parkinson's law - if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
 - taking care of yourself is productivity
 - 6 months of focus and hard work can put you 5 years ahead in life.